Larsv94/INFDEV08-1/README.md

 ## Troubleshooting
 If this project does not work, you have to reset the locations of the processing and Gson library.

+# Grade
+For this subject I got a 9.5/10